0

 Published on: December 11, 2022

-A man, in his 30s, clean shaven, dressed in a suit and tie, with newly polished brown leather shoes stands apart from his more causally groomed and dressed neighbors.
+A man, in his 30s, newly barbered, dressed in a suit and tie, and polished brown leather shoes, stands apart from his more causally groomed and dressed neighbors.
 He is neither focused on reading nor his computer; instead he leans into his knitting.
 His pattern lays on a side table which is pulled up close.
-She turns toward him, bends slightly and aims her caught eye, first toward the blue highlight tape marking his progress on the graph of his knitting pattern, and then toward the brown, gold, cream and cornflower blue colorwork of the hat he is knitting.
+She turns toward him, bends slightly and aims her caught eye, first toward the blue highlight tape marking his progress on the graph of his knitting pattern, and then toward the blue, black, and orange colorwork of the hat he is knitting.
 She stands quietly and waits while he knits.
 When he comes to his gold marker he stops, places his right index finger on the marker, rests his work on his lap and turns in his seat to look up at her.

-“Thank you.
+“Thank you, we are a good team.
 But see,” and he holds up the piece for her to take.
 “But see—is it supposed to rumple this much?
-I mean, I know it will be smoother after I block it, but is it right that it rumples this much?”
+I mean, I know it will be smoother after I block it, but is it right that it rumples this much?
+I worry I’m doing something wrong.”

-Being careful to place her right index finger on his marker, she takes his work.
-He stands up and steps beside her.
-He is much taller and can look down at his work, now in her hands.
-She flips the work so that she can see the wrong side.
-Keeping her eyes on the work she speaks to him, “You have done a good job tacking your floats every three stitches, so that is not the cause of the rumpling,” she says.
+She puts down the homespun, and being careful to place her right index finger on his marker, she takes his work.
+Pete is a tall man and when he leans toward her he can easily see down into his work.
+She flips the hat so that the wrong side is visible.
+Keeping her eyes on the work she speaks to him, “You have done a good job staggering and tacking your floats every three stitches, so that is not the cause of the rumpling,” she says.
 She flips the piece back around.
-“The problem is you are not pulling back before you knit foreword.”
+“The problem is your work is too tight, you are not pulling back before you knit foreword.”

 “Pulling back?”